PaloAltoNetworks/gaia/doc/documentation.md

 Parameters:

 - `neocna` (`boolean`): If set to true, neocna will be used regardless of whether tenant is set to use neocna.
+- `neocnaIndirectPath` (`boolean`): If set to true, neocna will evaluate the indirect path regardless of configuration.

 ##### `GET /cloudnetworkqueries/:id/cloudgraphs`